-Massachusetts Department of Energy Resources' Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program offers residents, non-profits, and businesses rebates of up to $2,500 toward the purchase or lease of eligible all-electric and fuel cell electric vehicles and up to $1,500 for the purchase or lease of eligible plug-in hybrid electric vehicles.
-Eligible non-profit and business fleet vehicles may include rental cars, company cars, and delivery vehicles.
-Vehicle purchase prices must be below $50,000.
-Applicants must apply within three months of the vehicle purchase or lease date and must retain ownership of the vehicle for a minimum of 36 months.
+Massachusetts Department of Energy Resources' Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program offers rebates of up to $2,500 to customers purchasing or leasing a PEV or zero emission motorcycle.
+Rebates are only available to Massachusetts residents and residents must submit applications within three months of the vehicle purchase or lease date.
+Applicants must retain ownership of the vehicle for a minimum of 36 months.
 For more information, including application and eligibility requirements, visit the MOR-EV website.

 Vehicles powered exclusively by electricity are exempt from state motor vehicle emissions inspections.
 For more information, see the Massachusetts Vehicle Check website.
-(Reference Massachusetts Department of Environmental Protection Laws and Rules 310 CMR 60.02)
+(Reference Massachusetts Department of Environmental Protection Regulations and Standards 310 CMR 60.02)

 Any motor vehicle equipped with qualified idle reduction technology may exceed the state gross, axle, tandem, or bridge weight limits by up to 400 pounds to account for the weight of the technology.
 The idle reduction technology must be able to provide electrical service, heating, or cooling to the vehicle.
 The additional weight may not exceed the actual weight of the idle reduction unit.
 The vehicle operator must also be able to prove the weight of the idle reduction technology and demonstrate that the technology is fully functional.
 (Reference Massachusetts General Laws Chapter 90, Section 19A)

 Owners and operators of public EVSE that require payment must provide payment options that allow access by the public.
 In addition, payment should not require users to pay a subscription fee or obtain a membership of any kind; however, required fees may be conditional on such memberships.
 Owners and operators can impose reasonable restrictions on EVSE use, such as limiting access to visitors of the business.
-In addition, owners and operators of public EVSE must provide the location, hours of operation, payment, and characteristics of each EVSE to the U.S. Department of Energy's Alternative Fuels Data Center.
-(Reference Massachusetts General Laws Chapter 25A, Section 16B-16E)
+In addition, owners and operators of public EVSE must provide the location, hours of operation, payment, and characteristics of each EVSE for the U.S. Department of Energy's Alternative Fuels Data Center.
+(Reference Senate Bill 2505, 2017)

 A city or town may restrict certain parking areas for ZEVs, which includes all-electric vehicles, plug-in hybrid electric vehicles, and fuel cell vehicles.
 A person who is found responsible for a violation of the restricted parking area may be subject to a penalty of no more than $50 and the vehicle may be removed from the parking spot.
-(Reference Massachusetts General Laws Chapter 40, Section 22A)
+(Reference Senate Bill 2505, 2017)